-If you have enough people with you to make it economical to hire a car (and/or if you don’t really hate driving) you could easily drive down here yourself.
-However I took a trip with one of the many tour companies that offer this trip.
+If you have enough people with you to make it economical to hire a car (and/or you’re happy to drive) you could easily drive down here yourself.
+I took a trip with one of the many tour companies that offer this.

-We travelled through San Jose de Maipo and from there climbed on up to an altitude of around 2,500 metres to a reservoir Embalse el Yeso.
+We travelled through San Jose de Maipo and from there climbed on up to an altitude of around 2,500 metres to the reservoir Embalse el Yeso.

 In the end it didn’t happen though; the storms they’d been predicting all week finally arrived and brought the city to a standstill.
 So my final weekend in Santiago simply disappeared in a huge storm cloud.